Tag: experience economy

 2. The Experience Society

-German sociologist Gerhard Schulze described modern Western societies as an “experience society” (Erlebnisgesellschaft).
+German sociologist Gerhard Schulze described modern society as an “experience society” (Erlebnisgesellschaft).

 3. The Platform Effect: Visibility and Comparison